Some of our information has moved to NT.GOV.AU

 Revie D, 2015.
 Unlocking potential for unconventional petroleum resources in the frontier McArthur Basin, Northern Territory.
 In Annual Geoscience Exploration Seminar (AGES) 2015.
 Record of abstracts.
 Northern Territory Geological Survey, Record 2015-001.

 Revie D, 2015.
 Methodology for shale analysis of onshore basins, Northern Territory: a compilation of analytical methodologies used by Weatherford Laboratories (Australia) Pty Ltd. Northern Territory Geological Survey, Record 2015-004.

-Revie D. Shale resource data from the greater McArthur Basin.
+Revie D and Normington VJ, 2018.
+Shale resource data from the greater McArthur Basin.
 Northern Territory Geological Survey, Digital Information Package DIP 014.

 Revie D, 2016.
 From the back of the shed to the forefront of exploration: what the NTGS core store is revealing about the Roper Group shales of the greater McArthur Basin.
 In Annual Geoscience Exploration Seminar (AGES) Proceedings, Alice Springs, Northern Territory, 15–16 March 2016.
 Northern Territory Geological Survey, Darwin.